 You should find these two stone statues called Tamagaki Komainu (玉垣狛犬) holding onto a stone fence.
 One is facing up, and one is facing down.
 Taking pictures with them will boost your luck with money (with the one facing up) and relationships (with the one facing down)!

 So what does Komainu (狛犬) mean?
-Komainu is often referred to as lion dogs in English.
-It is the name for the lion-like statue guarding the entrance of the main gate in Shinto Shrines (=゚ω゚)ノ.
+Komainu is often called “lion dogs” in English.
+It is the name for the lion-like statue guarding the main gate of Shinto Shrines (=゚ω゚)ノ.

 Iwakiyama Sakurabayashi Park (岩木山桜林公園)